dachcom-digital/pimcore-dynamic-search/README.md

 * Pimcore >= 5.4.0

 ## Introduction
-This Search Bundle allows you to redefine your search strategy.
+The Dynamic Search Bundle allows you to redefine your search strategy.
 It's based on several In- and Output Channels.

 ### Input Channels
 - WebCrawler (Spider)